oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud-b2b/create-oda-flow/create-oda-flow.md

 5. Repeat the above steps for another Intent by naming the intent as  **Purchase Order** and add the below list of utterences to that particular intent and click on the **Create** button as shown below:
+      - how to know the status of my purchase order
+      - I would like to know the status of my order
+      - Order Status
+      - please help me know the status of my purchase order
+      - status of my order
+      - status of my purchase
+      - what is the status of my order
+      - what is the status of my purchase order

        ![purchase-order-intent](images/purchase-order-intent.png)